Nimansky/JARVIS/blogpost.md

 ### The Register File

-for starters, I implemented a simple register file with 32x full word (32 bit) registers - with one separate read and write port each.
+for starters, I implemented a simple register file with 32x full word (32 bit) registers - with 2 read ports and 1 write port.
 In the future, there could be more ports, *potentially*.
 The code looks like this:

 ```verilog
 module regfile